raserma/packstack-challenge/README.md

 Or list all the data for a specific host:

     `$ ./openstack_inventory.py --host <hostname>`

+## How to orchestrate creation of VMs
+You can define how many VMs you want and what resources they have by specifying everything on file `ansible/vars.yml`.
+It is not the most effective way of doing it, as you need to repeat the data many times.

 ## Lessons learned
 A lot of lessons learned with this simple exercise.
 From my local development